 A sore throat that doesn’t go away.
 Surprisingly, this could be a sign of a stomach problem.
 A sore throat can be a symptom of acid reflux.
 GERD is mild form of acid reflux.
 The stomach acid flowing up the esophagus can cause painful irritation.

-Try an antacid.
+You should: Try an antacid.
 If you don’t feel relief, talk to your health care provider.

 3. You feel:

-Try cutting back on dairy products such as milk, ice cream and cheese.
+You should: Try cutting back on dairy products such as milk, ice cream and cheese.
 You can try lactose-free products such as lactose-free milk/soy milk.
 Aged hard cheeses such as cheddar also have lower amounts of lactose compared to soft cheeses.